ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 - Denies the ability to delete VPC Flow Logs.
   - VPC Flow Logs are your network monitoring logs and provide visibility into anomalous traffic during a security event.

+### RDS

+- Deny RDS actions that do not specify encryption flags
+  - This SCP covers all RDS actions that support encryption and denies if the user does not specify encryption for the resource.